-- 1) draft prospectus (optional)
+- 1. Draft prospectus (optional)

-- 2) prospectus
+- 2. Prospectus

-- 3) bank agreement package
+- 3. Bank agreement package

-- 4) amendment (as needed)
+- 4. Amendment(s) (as needed)

-The effectiveness of this program greatly relies upon the ability of the Banking Program staff to fully perform the three functions of the program.
-Based on the banking fees in 2020, CDFW was able to allocate the equivalent of 2.2 employees statewide to review proposed banks and oversee 87 established banks, covering approximately 67,879 acres.
+The effectiveness of this program greatly relies upon the ability of the Banking Program staff to fully perform the primary three functions of the program.
+Based on the banking fees in 2021, CDFW was able to allocate the equivalent of 2.2 employees statewide to review proposed banks and oversee 87 established banks, covering approximately 67,922 acres.

-In 2020, CDFW received 20 bank documents and collected \$506,000 in fees, which support two staff dedicated to this complex function.
-CDFW approved nine documents and established three new banks.
-Thirty eight percent (38%) of the documents were reviewed on time.
+In 2021, CDFW received 20 bank documents for review and collected \$416,000 in fees, which supports 2.2 staff dedicated to this complex function.
+CDFW approved four documents and established no new banks.
+Twenty eight percent of the documents were reviewed on time.
 Additional funding and staff would allow CDFW to implement and oversee new and established banks more effectively.